 We tend to get attached to the places we call home.
 This might be a non-issue for some homeowners, but it can be a big issue for others.
-Giving it up for good can cause a lot of emotional pain and regret later, especially if you plan to do something else with it in the future.
+Giving it up for good can cause emotional pain and regret later, especially if you plan to do something else with it.
 Don’t sell if you’re not ready to part with the home and never return.

 Arguments for SellingArguments for Selling

 Nothing signals a good time to sell quite like a busy market.
 Low inventory and lots of buyers will likely mean you’ll get the maximum price when you sell.
 You may even get a bidding war that sees the property sell well above the price.
 Take a look at the current data in your local market.
 Over the last few months/years, have inventory levels gone up or down over the last few months/years?
 Has there been strong price appreciation?
 What’s the average days-on-the-market (DOM) for comparable properties?
 Good numbers on all fronts signal that it’s time to cash out.

 You Don’t Have Enough Liquid Cash on Hand.You Don’t Have Enough Liquid Cash on Hand.

 Becoming a landlord can look like easy money but only when it’s not vacant.
 You still need to pay for property taxes, mortgage payments, common charges, and routine maintenance, requiring plenty of liquid cash to keep yourself afloat.
 Even with a tenant, you’ll still need cash to cover emergency repairs and potential late rental payments.
 Most investors and real estate professionals recommend having an emergency fund that can cover a minimum of 6-months in expenses or, in some cases, a full year.
 If you don’t have enough savings to cover that, selling is probably the best choice.